 - For crisis support via text message, text LISTEN to 741741

-- Have an online chat with the National Suicide Prevention Lifeline
+- Start an online chat with the National Suicide Prevention Lifeline

 Warning Signs of Suicide